NJOY: History

+On June 1, 2023, Altria Group acquired 100% control of NJOY, shortly after Altria sold its stake in Juul Labs.

 Products

 In the years following the King's launch, NJOY expanded its product offerings to include open system vape liquids, a closed system vape device called the PFT, a new disposable electronic cigarette called the DAILY, a rechargeable device called the LOOP, and a pod-based vape device called the ACE.

-NJOY's current leading products are the DAILY, LOOP and ACE:

-The NJOY DAILY is a disposable e-cigarette.
-Each DAILY provides approximately 300 puffs, comparable to 1 full pack of cigarettes.
-There are eight flavors and a choice of 4.5% or 6% nicotine strengths.

-The NJOY ACE has a compact design with longer batter life.
-It uses a magnetic pod system to help prevent leakage and spills.
-There used to be four flavors: Blueberry, Watermelon, Classic Tobacco, and Mint with 5.0% nicotine strength delivering about 325 puffs per pod.
-Now, there are only 2 flavor choices: Classic Tobacco and Menthol with 5.0% or 2.4% nicotine delivering the same amount of puffs per pod.
-NJOY voluntarily stopped producing and selling the fruity flavors due to lawmakers and anti-vaping advocates that were concerned about underage people obtaining and getting addicted to them.

-The LOOP is a continuous battery charging case accessory with two rechargeable e-cigarettes inside.
-There are 4 flavors at 4% nicotine strength with approximately 150 puffs per pod.

 People

 The company's early individual investors include Sean Parker, Peter Thiel, Douglas Teitelbaum and Bruno Mars.

 In 2013, former Surgeon General and physician Richard Carmona joined the company's Board of Directors, also serving in a scientific advisory role.

 In 2015, NJOY named former Global President and General Manager of Pfizer's Consumer Health Care Business, Paul Sturman as CEO & President.